i2-open/i2scim/README.md

 ## What is i2scim useful for?
 **i2scim** is a K8S deployable service that supports scenarios such as:
-* An extensible identity data store for customer/user accounts shared by one or more services in a kubernetes cluster.
+* An extensible identity data store for customer/user accounts shared by one or more services in a K8S cluster.
 * An account provisioning service for integration with enterprise provisioning connectors.
 * A standardized, interoperable web gateway for an internal database or API.
 * An event engine that can be used to trigger and receive asynchronous events via message queues such as Apache Kafka.